"The best time to plant a tree was 20 years ago. The second best time to plant a tree is today"- Chinese proverb

 Open Orchard creates a community of fruit lovers and equips people to harvest local fruit, transform that into healthy products and sell it in local markets.

-2016 is an exciting year for Open Orchard.
+2016 was the most exciting year for Open Orchard.
 With funding from Lambeth Food Flagship's Gipsy Hill Project, we have a fantastic range of events and educational activities planned for you to get involved with.

 Throughout the summer and autumn we’ll be running lots of fruity events and we’d love you to join us.
 With your help we’ll be mapping, picking, making and planting fruit trees in and around Gipsy Hill.
 See our Events page for more information.